innocampus/moodle-local_listcoursefiles/README.md

 moodle-local_listcoursefiles
 ============================

 This extension allows teachers to view a list of all files in a course and to change the license for each file.
+It is also possible to download the files in a ZIP archive.

 Adding a new license
 ====================